SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 ### Known Incompatibilities

 - _Lithium (≥ 1.17 only)_:
   Hoppers optimisations added in Lithium make Sticky Hoppers act like normal Hoppers!
-  I intend to work on this problem sooner or later.
+  I may work on this problem at some point...
 In the meantime, my mod the deactivation of these optimizations for Minecraft 1.17.1 (if you are using it for 1.17, just add `mixin.block.hopper=false` in "config/lithium.properties" yourself).
 - _Vanilla Tweaks - Resource Packs_:
   I've found two [Vanilla Tweaks resource packs](https://vanillatweaks.net/picker/resource-packs/) that have small compatibility issues, due to the change in texture of the Sticky Hoppers.
   => _Directional Hoppers_ normally displays an arrow inside the hopper if it is not pointing down.
 It does not appear in Sticky Hoppers because of the texture of the honey.
   => _3D Items_, more annoying, changes the model used for items (in the hotbar, in the hand, and also for items dropped on the ground), and unfortunately the honey texture does not appear at all.